hoeghh/rancher-launcher-kvm/README.md

 rke up
 ```

 When done, a cluster will be running.
-It will generate a config file you can use with kubeadm.
+It will generate a config file you can use with kubectl.

 ```
 kubectl get cs --kubeconfig kube_config_cluster.yml